thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 ---

 There are many things that Angular helps us out with when creating forms.
-We've covered several topics on [Forms in Angular 2](/forms-in-angular-2), like model-driven forms and template-driven forms.
+We've covered several topics on [Forms in Angular](/forms-in-angular-2), like model-driven forms and template-driven forms.
 If you haven't read those articles yet, we highly recommend you to do so as this one is based on them.
-[Almero Steyn](http://twitter.com/kryptos_rsa), one of our training students, who later on contributed to the official documentation as part of the Docs Authoring Team for Angular 2, has also written a very nice [introduction](http://almerosteyn.com/2016/04/linkup-custom-control-to-ngcontrol-ngmodel) to creating custom controls.
+[Almero Steyn](http://twitter.com/kryptos_rsa), one of our training students, who later on contributed to the official documentation as part of the Docs Authoring Team for Angular, has also written a very nice [introduction](http://almerosteyn.com/2016/04/linkup-custom-control-to-ngcontrol-ngmodel) to creating custom controls.

 His article inspired us and we would like to take it a step further and explore how to create custom form controls that integrate nicely with Angular's form APIs.